oxfordinternetinstitute/oxonfair/README.md

 Rather than offering a range of different fairness methods that enforce a small number of fairness definitions through a variety of different methods, we offer one method that can enforce a much wider range of fairness definitions out of the box, alongside support for custom fairness definitions.

-Of the set of decision-based group-metrics  discussed in [Verma and Rubin](https://fairware.cs.umass.edu/papers/Verma.pdf), and the metrics measured by [Sagemaker Clarify](https://docs.aws.amazon.com/sagemaker/latest/dg/clarify-measure-post-training-bias.html), out of the box FairPredictor offers the ability to both measure and enforce all of the 8 metrics used to evaluate classifier decision measured in Verma and Rubin, and 12 of the 12 measures used in Clarify.
+Of the set of decision-based group-metrics  discussed in [Verma and Rubin](https://fairware.cs.umass.edu/papers/Verma.pdf), and the metrics measured by [Sagemaker Clarify]([https://docs.aws.amazon.com/sagemaker/latest/dg/clarify-measure-post-training-bias.html](https://pages.awscloud.com/rs/112-TZM-766/images/Fairness.Measures.for.Machine.Learning.in.Finance.pdf)), out of the box FairPredictor offers the ability to both measure and enforce all of the 8 group metrics used to evaluate classifier decision measured in Verma and Rubin, and all 12 group measures used to evaluate dcisions in Clarify.

 ##### Direct Remedy of Harms